 Knowledge of one's self and self-control

-The inner balance and the key to the true conscience
+It improves the inner balance and is the key to the true conscience.

 True human education is the science of life.
 Therefore education should already begin before the birth of the child(selfperfection of the parents) and continue during the whole life.
 The nature of the child depens very much upon the mother who forms it, upon her aspiration and her will and her ideals, and of course upon the harmony of the world in which the child grows up.